spodermees/Project-7-8/documentatie/onderzoek/eigenonderzoek/Experimenteelonderzoek/experimentalresearch.md

 ### Research Setup

 The XE125 distance sensor was connected to a Laptop with the acconeer-python-exploration tool via USB-C for data acquisition.
-The sensor was mounted on a stable platform at a height of 1.1 meter, aligned perpendicular to a aluminium surface.
+The sensor was mounted on a stable platform at a height of 1.1 meters, aligned perpendicular to a aluminium surface.
 The aluminium plate, 1 mm thick, was selected to ensure consistent and stable reflectivity.

 Distances from 1 meter to 20 meters were marked at 1-meter intervals using a measuring tape.
 For each distance, a measurement was recorded to evaluate the consistency of the sensor.
 The sensor's output was compared to the actual distance, recorded, and noted in a data table.
-Data was logged through the acconeer exploration tool.
+Data was logged through the Acconeer exploration tool.

 To assess sensor accuracy at shorter ranges, additional measurements were taken from 0.10 meters to 1 meter, with intervals of 0.10 meters.